nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `TAssist` and the **Actor** is the `TA`, unless specified otherwise)

+**Use case 01: Add Module**

+**MSS**

+1. TA enters a new module with the specified details.
+2. TAssist adds the module and displays the new module’s details.

+    Use case ends.

+**Extensions**

+* 1a.
+TAssist detects an error in the entered command.

+    * 1a1.
+TAssist prompts for the correct command.

+    * 1a2.
+TA enters a new command.

+      Steps 1a1-1a2 are repeated until the command entered is correct.

+      Use case resumes from step 2.

+**Use case 02: List Modules**

+**MSS**

+1. TA lists the modules.
+2. TAssists display the details of all the modules.

+    Use case ends.

+**Extensions**

+* 1a.
+TAssist detects an error in the entered command.

+    * 1a1.
+TAssist prompts for the correct command.

+    * 1a2.
+TA enters a new command.

+      Steps 1a1-1a2 are repeated until the command entered is correct.

+      Use case resumes from step 2.

+**Use case 03: Delete Module**

+**MSS**

+1. TA requests to <ins>list modules (UC02)</ins>.
+2. TA deletes a module with the specified index.
+3. TAssist deletes the module and the class groups associated to it.

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 2a.
+TAssist detects an error in the entered command.

+    * 2a1.
+TAssist prompts for the correct command.

+    * 2a2.
+TA enters a new command.

+      Steps 2a1-2a2 are repeated until the command entered is correct.

+      Use case resumes from step 3.

+* 3b.
+The given index is invalid.

+    * 3b1.
+TAssist shows an error message.

+      Use case resumes from step 2.

 **Use case 04: Add a class group**

 **MSS**